 - They're too weak to cry, make noise or look at you

-Thomas says your infant will be checked for rashes before they leave the hospital – specifically for anything bumpy, flat, red or scaly.
+Your infant will be checked for rashes before they leave the hospital – specifically for anything bumpy, flat, red or scaly.
 So, if you notice any spots pop up later on, you should call your pediatrician.
-Thomas also recommends you see your doctor if your baby has a fever, or if a rash looks blister-like, oozes, is discolored or looks wet.
+It's also recommended to see your doctor if your baby has a fever, or if a rash looks blister-like, oozes, is discolored or looks wet.

 The first few days following birth, a typical newborn will pass a substance called meconium, which is usually black, tarry and odorless.
 After a day or two of this, you should notice that your baby's stool turns dark greenish yellow and has the consistency and appearance of mustard with seed-like bits in it.
 If your child is receiving formula, they may have yellowish-tan stool that looks pasty.

 If you notice that your baby has bowel movements that are white, dark black or red, see your pediatrician.
-Dr. Thomas says that dark black stool any time after the meconium has passed could indicate some sort of gastrointestinal bleeding.
+Dark black stool any time after the meconium has passed could indicate some sort of gastrointestinal bleeding.